 The winner shouts the Jupa at the next Pub On The Park reunion.
 Perhaps even a lunch at the 1 Michelin-starred Behind, conveniently located behind the POTP?

-Perhaps not, in the current economic climate…sad times.
+Perhaps not, in the current economic climate.
+A Pret-A-Manger sandwich and a pint, it is.
+Sad times.

 Challenge accepted.
 Let’s see how I get on, and then see what Fintech’s very own Dorian Gray can come up with.